Are you desperate to sell your home but it just won’t shift?

 This could be the best article you will read this month!

-The average British house price fell by 2.4% in August 2012, apparently, due to sellers’ fears of a double dip recession and combining this with the low number of new homes being built in England also falling for the second quarter running, the outlook really doesn’t look that good.
+Looking back a few years, the average British house price fell by 2.4% in 2012, apparently, due to sellers’ fears of a double dip recession and combining this with the low number of new homes being built in England also falling for the second quarter running, the outlook really doesn’t look that good.

 So who is buying houses just now?

 Well, many people are finding it very tough to make ends meet, let alone sell their home.
 House prices rose very sharply in the boom years after 1999, but in our opinion they rose too fast and are over valued.

 This is especially so in the Eurozone where countries such as Spain, placed far too much emphasis on property, but in England houses are still also way too high, so our first piece of advice to sell your home would be to PRICE YOUR HOUSE REALISTICALLY!

 The boom years of UK housing market in the last decade saw a high rate of housing equity withdrawals.

 This was mainly driven by buyers taking on more debt in order to move into a bigger property, or borrowing money against the rising value of their home to buy stuff or to purchase home improvements like conservatories and exterior wall coatings.

 This process seemingly ground to a halt when the financial crisis hit in 2008.

 The market would start again if first-time buyers started to secure mortgages in large numbers again, however, the NAEA, a group of estate agents, said that reckoned confidence in the market was low, with 17% of overall house sales made during May 2012 going to those buying their first home, compared with 24% in April.